 Created by kids, SOL’s mission is to prevent pollution on our beaches through organized beach clean-ups and by spreading awareness throughout our community.
 SOL plans events four times a year and all the events are open to the public.
 Often times an educational component is included in the event.
 Students have learned about sea turtles, sharks and Florida’s coral reefs.
 SOL has hosted a turtle release and a shark tagging excursion.
 By educating our youth SOL hopes to decrease the amount of trash on our beaches in the future.

-SOL is the proud recipient of the Klean It Up Grant through the Youth Ocean Conservation Team.
+SOL is the proud recipient of the Klean It Up Grant and the Guy Harvey Foundation Grant through the Youth Ocean Conservation Team.
 The Youth Ocean Conservation Team is a global network of youth and adults dedicated to protecting our planet’s marine ecosystems.

-When Joey is not cleaning the beach she is riding the waves on her paddleboard.
+In 2018, Joey received the Seaworld & Busch Gardens Youth Ocean Environmental Excellence Award.
+Joey is currently a water challenge ambassador for EarthEcho International, and she is an inspirational speaker who loves to share her knowledge about ocean pollution.
+When Joey is not cleaning the beach she is riding the waves on her surfboard.
 She also loves school, swimming, skiing, rock climbing and playing the drums.

 SOLmates are students who share a passion for the ocean with Joey and want to take on a more essential role in the organization.